JOB PURPOSE:

 * Model appropriate behavior and maintain confidentiality (FERPA, Title IX).

-* Keep communication open with professor and mentor.
+* Keep communication open with professors and complete interaction logs.

 * Complete training and attend all scheduled meetings.